 - Drug Enforcement Administration

 - National Institute on Drug Abuse

 There is a potential for developing addiction to methadone, so methadone abuse is hard to handle alone.
 We hope to answer your major questions on methadone abuse here.
-But, if you still have some concerns, questions and/or experiences regarding methadone addiction treatment, please share them in the comments section at the end.
+But, if you still have some concerns, questions and/or experiences regarding methadone detox or methadone addiction treatment, please share them in the comments section at the end.
 We will respond to your comments as soon as possible.